datacarpentry/OpenRefine-ecology-lesson/_episodes/02-exploring-data.md

 5. If all looks well, click `Create Project>>` in the top right.
 You will be presented with a view onto your data.
 This is OpenRefine!

-Let's now start exploring and getting a higher-level overview of our data - summarising and looking for potential outliers and errors.
+> ## OpenRefine does not modify your original dataset
+> Once your data is imported into a project - OpenRefine leaves your raw data intact and works on a copy which it creates
+> inside the newly created project.
+All the data transformation and cleaning steps you apply will be performed on this copy
+> and you can easily undo any changes too.
+{: .callout}

 > ## Data file types supported
 > OpenRefine can import a variety of different file types, including tab separated (`tsv`),
 > comma separated (`csv`), Excel (`xls`, `xlsx`), JSON, XML, RDF as XML, and Google Spreadsheets.
 > See the [OpenRefine Importers page](https://github.com/OpenRefine/OpenRefine/wiki/Importers) for more information.
-{: .callout}
+{: .testimonial}

+Let's now start exploring and getting a higher-level overview of our data - summarising and looking for potential outliers and errors.

 ## Data faceting